justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Before we get started, I want to say **Thank You** to all of the contributors to the Scheme community.
 Cyclone is based on the community's latest revision of the Scheme language and wherever possible existing code was reused or repurposed for this project, instead of starting from scratch.
 At the end of this document is a list of helpful online resources.
 Without high quality Scheme resources like these the Cyclone project would not have been possible.

-In addition, developing [Husk Scheme](http://justinethier.github.io/husk-scheme) helped me gather much of the knowledge that would later be used to create Cyclone.
-In fact the primary motivation in building Cyclone was to go a step further and understand how to build a full, free-standing Scheme system.
-At this point Cyclone has eclipsed the speed and functionality of Husk and it is not clear if Husk will receive much more than bug fixes going forward.
-Maybe if there is an interest from the community some of this work can be ported back to that project.

 ## Table of Contents

 - [Overview](#overview)